 Adopt -A- Kid Program

 Please print the application and rules if interested.
 Fill out and send in with essay.
-We will have 2 does to be placed this year.
+Application will be available soon....

 This is another amazing opportunity provided to our Youth Members!
 The Adopt-a-Kid Program provides a FREE registered (show quality) Boer Doe kid to interested youth.